 Interpreting The Stats:

 This implies that consumers spend just as much time browsing and researching a purchase with a mobile device as they do with their PC.
-However, when it comes time to make the actual purchase, they prefer to do that exercise with their PC or laptop.
+When it comes time to make the actual purchase, they prefer to do that with a PC or laptop.

 Although mobile device use is growing, websites must not overlook the importance of a responsive site for desktop users.
 In other words, businesses are not trading in one for the other.